surfdemon/gainpace-property/README.md

 ## Purpose
-The purpose of gainpace property is to allow landlords to advertise properties that they have for rent and for renters to be able to find properties that are for rent.
+The purpose of gainpace property is to allow me (and friends that are landlords) to advertise properties that they have for rent and for renters to be able to find properties that are for rent.

-This is a MVP so the aim is for it to have the base functionality.
+This is an MVP so the aim is for it to have the base functionality.
 However, there are many more features and functionality that can be added in the future.

 ## User Stories
   User Stories have been setup in Github Issues on the repository

 ### Must Have User Stories